-The IFA supports the social accident insurance institutions with workplace measurements that are complicated or require elaborate equipment set-ups, e.g. measurements of extremely high sound pressure peaks or under helmets or with artificial heads.
-On the initiative of the social accident insurance institutions, firms are given noise reduction advice in order, for instance, to improve the acoustics in workrooms.
-Such advice makes particular sense during the design of new workplaces so that noise problems can be identified in good time and noise reduction measures can be planned.
-The institute is a notified European test body for hearing protectors (type tests), a test body for noise emissions from machines (part test under the EG Machinery Directive) and a calibration body for sound level meters.
-A complete list of the work focuses of Unit 4.1 "Noise" can be found in About us.
-In all the work fields mentioned, research and study projects are carried out at the prompting of the social accident insurance institutions.
+The IFA supports the accident insurance institutions in performing workplace measurements that are complicated or require special instrumentation, for example where peak sound pressure levels are extremely high or measurements are performed under a helmet or with use of an artificial head.
+At the initiative of the accident insurance institutions, companies are offered advice on noise control, for example in order for the room acoustics situation in workspaces to be improved.
+This advice is particularly advantageous during the planning of new workplaces, in order for noise problems to be identified in good time and noise control measures planned.
+The institute is a European notified body for hearing protectors (EU type examinations), a test body for noise emissions from machines (part test under the EG Machinery Directive) and a calibration body for sound level meters.
+A complete overview of the main activities of Unit 4.1 "Noise" can be found in About us.
+Research and investigation projects in all of these areas are also conducted at the instigation of the German Social Accident Insurance Institutions.

 IFA Manual on safety and health protection at the workplace

-Information on noise is also contained in section 2 (Physical effects at the workplace: Noise, vibration and radiation) in the IFA Manual (in German).
+Information on noise is also contained in section 2 (Physical effects at the workplace: Noise, vibration and radiation) and in section 4 (Personal Protective equipment) in the IFA Manual (in German).
 The articles can be downloaded individually (with costs).

 Division 4: Ergonomics, Physical environmental factorsTel: +49 30 13001-3410